sourcegraph/about/blogposts/2021/api-documentation-generated-for-all-your-code.md

 ### A deep understanding of code

 We're paying attention to the small details, and really tailoring API docs to each language.
-We want an experience that makes sense for Go first, then we'll expand to more languages and build an experience that makes sense for another language.
+We want an experience that makes sense for Go first, because here at Sourcegraph we use primarily Go and TypeScript and want to ensure we build an experience Go developers love, then we'll expand to more languages and build an experience that makes sense in the context of other languages - a tailored experience for each.

 One way we've enabled this is by allowing LSIF language indexers to emit data in the way they see fit.
 Sourcegraph merely renders it, indexes it, and adds a nice navigation experience.
 For example, the Go LSIF indexer even chooses to display URL hashes in a way that makes sense specifically for Go, with a `Receiver.Method` format:

 ![URL hash display for Go](https://sourcegraphstatic.com/blog/api-docs/url-hash-displays.gif)

-And it understands symbol types, too—just displaying them for now, but enabling you to search and view e.g. "just variables", "just functions", etc. in the near future:
+In the near future, we'll enable you to search and filter based on symbol types as well. "just show me variables", "just private and deprecated functions", etc. based on the deep understanding of the code we've built:

 ![Display symbol types](https://sourcegraphstatic.com/blog/api-docs/symbol-types.gif)